ge8rgia/Pituitary_Chromatin_Atlas/README.md

 [`chrombpnet`](https://github.com/kundajelab/chrombpnet) command-line pipeline.
 This adapts and expands the original pipeline to accomodate the large scale Consensus Pituitary Atlas.

-See `ChromBPNet_pipeline/README.md` for the organisation and functions of the workflow.
+Refer to the [Wiki](https://github.com/ge8rgia/Pituitary_Chromatin_Atlas/wiki) for the organisation and functions of the workflow.

 ### BPNet pipeline (ChIP-seq/CUT&RUN)